carlosmunoz/zanata-wiki/JBoss-AS-7.md

 In `bin/standalone.conf`:
  * To increase memory for classes (and multiple redeployments), change -XX:MaxPermSize=256m to -XX:MaxPermSize=512m
  * To enable debugging, uncomment `JAVA_OPTS="$JAVA_OPTS -Xrunjdwp:transport=dt_socket,address=8787,server=y,suspend=n"`
- * To fix the [EAP 6 problem where most of the logging is missing](http://stackoverflow.com/questions/12670415/log4j-doesnt-log-anything-under-jboss-6-eap), add this line:
+ * To fix the [JBoss EAP 6 problem where most of the logging is missing](http://stackoverflow.com/questions/12670415/log4j-doesnt-log-anything-under-jboss-6-eap), add this line:

     JAVA_OPTS="$JAVA_OPTS -Dorg.jboss.as.logging.per-deployment=false"